swaros/contxt/docs/documentation/tasks.md

    testvar : rescue the world
 [done] testvar
 ````
-now booth of the targets have the same content of the variable, because `rewrite` changed the value before `testvar` is executed.
+now booth of the targets have the same content of the
+variable, because `rewrite` changed the value before `testvar` is executed.

 #### asynchronously behaviour
-important depending this behaviour, it is only reliable if the tasks are running `sequencially`. so if you start booth task in his
+important depending on this behaviour, it is only reliable if the
+tasks are running `sequencially`. so if you start booth task in his
 own process, then you will get a different behaviour.

 to start all task together use `ctx run rewrite,testvar`.